 We would like to pay our respects and thanks to the family of Ellen James nee Williams for their consultation and family permission to use Joe Anderson's name and name sake King Burraga.

 The Burraga Foundation's establishment is in honour of Joe’s legacy and his work as an activist, leader and proud Aboriginal man.
 His story and inspiration transcends generations and supports all Australians in finding a greater understanding of Aboriginal Australia.

-We would also like to thank both Ellen Anderson’s great grandsons Shayne Williams (son of Thomas Williams, grandson of Dolly Williams and great grandson of Ellen Anderson) and Ross Fowler (son of Iris Fowler nee Dixon grandson of Ellen James, great grandson of Dolly Williams and great great grandson Ellen Anderson) who are both actively participating in the governance of the Burraga Foundation.
+We would also like to thank Ellen Anderson’s great grandson Shayne Williams (son of Thomas Williams, grandson of Dolly Williams and great grandson of Ellen Anderson) and Ross Fowler (son of Iris Fowler nee Dixon grandson of Ellen James nee Williams, great grandson of Dolly Williams and great great grandson of Ellen Anderson) who are both actively participating in the governance of the Burraga Foundation.

 Joe Anderson - King Burraga

 Joe Anderson was one of the first Aboriginal men to use film and the cinema to demand recognition for his people.
 He was filmed delivering a message to the people of Australia, standing on the banks of a tributary of the Georges River called Salt Pan Creek in 1933.
 Salt Pan Creek was densely colonised; nonetheless, it provided shelter to a nucleus of indigenous and undefeated people who reasserted their right to be heard in their own country.